Hellseher/mms/txt/gnu-core-utilities.md

         md5sum (1)    - compute and check MD5 message digest
         nl (1)        - number lines of files nl (1p)       - line numbering filter
-        numfmt (1)    - Convert numbers from/to human                                             - readable strings
+        numfmt (1)    - Convert numbers from/to huma-readable strings
         od (1)        - dump files in octal and other formats od (1p)       - dump files in various formats paste (1)     - merge lines of files